Suenonius Mandelgreen: Bookbinder

 A very special book binding by Mandelgreen is in the possession of the Royal Library of the Netherlands (KB).
 It is the binding Kern der Nederlandsche historie (Core of Dutch history), which is actually a cassette containing eleven miniature bindings, which are in turn located in a miniature bookcase with five shelves.
 Mandelgreen was one of the few bookbinders to sign his work.
 He did this on various bindings with the text Mandelgreen fecit.
 In addition to the KB (The Hague), the Royal Library of Belgium in Brussels, the Zeeuws Archief in Middelburg and the ZB (Middelburg), the British Library also owns book bindings by Mandelgreen.
 Mandelgreen probably found a successor to his knowledge in the Flushing pupil and later publisher and bookbinder Jan Dane.
 As a book binder, Mandelgreen is considered one of the best representatives of his time.

 Publisher, translator and auctioneer

 In addition to being a book binder, Mandelgreen was also an auctioneer and publisher.
 He was mentioned in the city accounts as a printer in 1756 and 1757.
-From 1752 onwards he was the translator of Danish an d Swedish for the city of Middelburg.
+From 1752 onwards he was the translator of Danish and Swedish for the city of Middelburg.
 Mandelgreen also published sheet music, such as the Symphony for string orchestra opus 1 by Christian Ernst Graf, as well as his Sei Sinfonie a violino primo, secondo, viola e basso.
 Furthermore, the publisher announced in the Middelburgsche Courant that Graf's "Trios, being VI sonatas on violons, vol. 2 é Basso" could be obtained.
 Although his activities as a publisher were secondary, Mandelgreen was one of the few music publishers that the 18th century Dutch Republic had to offer.
 His edition of Graf's Sei Sinfonie is of a surprisingly good quality.